LLNL/havoqgt/README_CORAL2.md

 using the algorithm presented [here](https://doi.org/10.1109/HPEC.2017.8091051).

 ## Inputs
-The input is designed to be similar to the Graph500, but is constructed by the kronecker product of two previously generated graphs whose triangles have been previously counted.
+The input is designed to be similar to the Graph500, but is constructed by the Kronecker product of two previously generated graphs whose triangles have been previously counted.
 After kroneckering the two inputs, the triangle count of the input graph can be validated easily.